iwatkot/maps4fs/README.md

 </div>

+Supported Games: Farming Simulator 22, will be updated for Farming Simulator 25 as soon, as map templates become available.

 🚨 Due to lack of donations, starting from 30.09.2024 (or earlier) the Telegram bot will be shut down.<br> The only available option would be a Docker version.
 Please, do not report that the bot is down.<br>